avaframe/AvaFrame/docs/DFAnumerics.rst

         Bilinear interpolation in a unit cell.

-Particles to grid
+Particles to mesh
 """""""""""""""""""
-Going from particle property to grid value is also based on bilinear interpolation and weights but require a bit more care in order to conserve mass and momentum balance.
+Going from particle property to mesh value is also based on bilinear interpolation and weights but requires a bit more care in order to conserve mass and momentum balance.
-Flow depth and velocity fields are determined on the grid using, as intermediate step mass and momentum fields.
-First, mass and momentum grid fields can be evaluated by summing particles mass and momentum.
-This can be donne using the bilinear weights :math:`w` defined in the previous paragraph (here :math:`f` represents the mass or momentum and :math:`f_{uv}` is the particle value):
+Flow depth and velocity fields are determined on the mesh using, as intermediate step mass and momentum fields.
+First, mass and momentum mesh fields can be evaluated by summing particles mass and momentum.
+This can be donne using the bilinear weights :math:`w` defined in the previous paragraph (here :math:`f` represents the mass or momentum and :math:`f_{uv}` is the particle value. :math:`f_{ij}` are the vertex values):

 .. math::
     \begin{aligned}